Adopting Parent FAQ's

 Q: How many children do you place in a given year?

-A: On an average, we have approximately five to six successful adoptions in a given year.
-In our first year of operation in 2006, we placed 8 babies with 7 adopting families (one family was blessed with twins); in 2007, we placed 10 babies with 10 adoptive families; in 2008, we had 12 placements; in 2009, we had 5 placements; in 2010, we placed 7 babies with 5 adopting families (another set of twins and a sibling group of 2); in 2011, we had 4 placements; in 2012, we placed 9 babies; in 2013, we had 3 placements; in 2014, we had one placement; and in 2015, we placed 4 babies with 3 adopting families (celebrating our third set of twins!).
-Although these numbers may seem low, please keep in mind that the number of adopting parents we work with at a given time is also low (we usually work with 6 to 7 couples, and never work with more than 12 adopting families at a time) so the odds are good that an adopting family will be placed within a given year.
+A: On an average, we have approximately five successful adoptions in a given year.
+In our first year of operation in 2006, we placed 8 babies with 7 adopting families (one family was blessed with twins); in 2007, we placed 10 babies with 10 adoptive families; in 2008, we had 12 placements; in 2009, we had 5 placements; in 2010, we placed 7 babies with 5 adopting families (another set of twins and a sibling group of 2); in 2011, we had 4 placements; in 2012, we placed 9 babies; in 2013, we had 3 placements; in 2014, we had one placement; in 2015, we placed 4 babies with 3 adopting families (celebrating our third set of twins!); and in 2016, we had no placements.
+Although these numbers may seem low, please keep in mind that the number of adopting parents we work with at a given time is also low (we usually work with less than 10 couples, and never work with more than 12 adopting families at a time) so the odds are good that an adopting family will be placed within a given year.
 Successful families are available to speak with as references, and we would love to share with you their contact information upon your request.

 Q: Do you have any requirements for adopting couples?